 Stress management techniques such as biofeedback or physical therapy may also be recommended, as well as a temporary, clear plastic appliance known as a splint.
 A splint (or nightguard) fits over your top or bottom teeth and helps keep your teeth apart, thereby relaxing the muscles and reducing pain.
 There are different types of appliances used for different purposes.
 A nightguard helps you protect your teeth during clenching or grinding of your teeth and can help reduce muscle tension at night to protect the cartilage and joint surfaces.
 An anterior positioning appliance moves your jaw forward to relieve pressure on parts of your jaw and aid in disk repositioning.
 It may need to be worn 24 hours/day to help your jaw heal.
 An orthotic stabilization appliance is worn 24 hours/day or just at night to move your jaw into proper position.
 These should not be worn for too long after treatment as it can cause your teeth to shift positions.
 Appliances also can help to protect from tooth wear.

 There are various treatment options that Drs.
-Werner, Rubel, Strange or Madson can utilize to improve the harmony and function of your jaw.
+Werner, Rubel, Strange, Madson or Crecelius can utilize to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of a TMJ disorder, Drs.
-Werner, Rubel, Strange or Madson will determine the proper course of treatment.
+Werner, Rubel, Strange, Madson or Crecelius will determine the proper course of treatment.
 The treatment of TMJ disorders often involves multiple doctors, including oral medicine specialists and your dentist.
 It is important to note that treatment always works best with a team approach of self-care joined with professional care.